Copper is a confusing mineral

 - Malnutrition or prolonged diarrhoea.

 - Prolonged use of cortisone or cortical steroids.
-See cortisol.
+Elevated cortisol.
+Unresolved stress.

 - Pregnant or lactating mothers.
 The foetus or infant get priority access to the available copper.